sheikhalif/marioProcessing/README.md

 6/6 : main menu buttons have hover animations and they lead to levels
 6/7 : designed and implemented tutorial level and worked on death screen
 6/8 : added functionality to death screen and did end of level screen
+6/9 : designed new mario skins and put it in locker menu